What His Candidacy Says About Today’s GOP

 See, following a policy record takes time, effort, and analytical brainpower.
 Getting swept up by a speech is a passive act and requires little to no effort on the part of the listener.
 Thus Walker is the thinking-man’s blind-hater-of-government candidate, but Trump, Carson, and Cruz are the candidates of the blind-hater-of-government who does not really feel like thinking but much prefers to feel.
 All these people seem to have one thing in common: ignore people like Jeb Bush, a moderate who is willing to think about policy, and support the people who simply want to destroy what Obama has accomplished and care more about attacking liberalism than improving their own lives, or their children’s, or their fellow citizens’.
 Aside from theatrics, it is a political nihilism that the most ardent conservatives and libertarians would find refreshing.

-As Walker struggles on the campaign trail, don’t expect Republicans to pick him for their nominee; as Trump and Carson show, no record is better than meh or a bad record, and, perhaps, is better than having any record (see Bush’s problem).
+As Walker struggles on the campaign trail, don’t expect Republicans to pick him for their nominee; as Trump and Carson show, no record is better than a meh or a bad record, and, perhaps, is better than having any record (see Bush’s problem).

 Welcome to the Republicans Party in 2015.